machyve/xhyve/README.md

   - some 32-bit guests are broken (support PAE paging in VMCS)
   - PCID guest support (**performance**)
 - block_if:
-  - OS X does not support `preadv`/`pwritev`, we need to serialize reads and writes for the time being until we find a better solution. (**performance**)
+  - macOS does not support `preadv`/`pwritev`, we need to serialize reads and writes for the time being until we find a better solution. (**performance**)
   - support block devices other than plain files
 - virtio_net:
   - unify TAP and vmnet backends
-  - vmnet: make it not require root
   - vmnet: send/receive more than a single packet at a time (**performance**)
 - virtio_rnd:
   - is untested
+- e1000
+  - is untested beyond basically working with Windows
+  - fix missing statistics (see Booting Windows)
+  - add support for TAP
+  - tune performance (**performance**)
+- framebuffer
+  - is untested beyond basically working with Windows
+  - VNC: add support for more modern connections (ssh) to improve security and compatibility with more clients
+  - add an option to share the framebuffer with a client UI app (specifics need defining) (**performance**)
+- UEFI
+  - is untested beyond basically working with Windows
+  - Needs testing against various OSs
+  - figure out why Windows doesn't properly see more than one CPU (might also involve ACPI)
+- XHCI
+  - Move XHCI support and the tablet device to *xhyve*
 - remove explicit state transitions:
   - since only the owning task/thread can modify the VM/vCPUs a lot of the synchronization might be unnecessary (**performance**)
 - performance, performance and performance